 Vic fervently believes that the needs of our soldiers and their families, especially those who have made the ultimate sacrifice, require our support.
 He is honored to be a part of the Johnny Mac Soldiers Fund team, and to help our fellow soldiers in honor and in memory of John “Johnny Mac” McHugh.

-Bill is a partner in one of the oldest law firms in south Mississippi, where he represents some of the largest companies in the state.
-He was previously general counsel for a national bank located in Mississippi, in charge of the bank’s legal matters in states across the country.
+Bill is the managing attorney at his law firm, William C. Walter, PLLC.
+Previously, he was general counsel for a national bank located in Mississippi, in charge of the bank’s legal matters in states across the country.
 Before that, Bill was Vice President of Legal Affairs for a publicly traded Utah-based company, responsible for defending and prosecuting the company’s legal and litigation efforts in North America, Europe, and Asia.
 During his 20-year legal career, Bill has handled thousands of complex commercial litigation and transactional matters, has conducted numerous jury and bench trials in federal and state courts, and has been retained as an expert witness by other attorneys in complicated areas of commercial law.
 He has frequently served as the lead negotiator on behalf of his clients in statutory and regulatory disputes with state and federal government agencies throughout the nation, as well as with foreign governments in Europe and Asia.